mxbhaas/TEX-Recipe-Collection/README.md

 Clean auxiliary files:
 - `latexmk -CA`

-If using images, ensure they are in supported formats (PDF, PNG, JPG) and referenced from `images/`.

 ## Notes on privacy and distribution
 - This repository is intended for private use and contains personal attributions and notes.
 Do not publish or redistribute without explicit permission from original sources when applicable.
 - Respect copyright of sourced recipes and reproduce only as allowed.

 ## Acknowledgements
 Thanks to family, friends, cookbooks, blogs, and video creators whose recipes inspired these entries.
-Source lines will be added in the future where known for proper attribution.
+Source lines are currently be added, if there is anything missing, please let me know.

 ## Suggestions & maintenance
 Keep formatting consistent to support automated indexing and PDF generation.